abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 Pervasive wearables don’t enable precrime, which has never worked.
 They enable something like ‘wearable jury’, a system for bystanders to agree that something is wrong, to have reasonable certainty that the situation is as it seems, and to report it or act to defend people from harm.

 This isn’t all gravy.
 You need to be sure it doesn’t turn into a [witch pursuit thing](https://www.bbc.com/news/technology-22263020).
 More than one social platform has fired up manhunts for the wrong person.
-The due process and privacy concerns here are real and I don't address them at all.
+The due process and privacy concerns here are real.
 Mobbing is real.
 At scale, the [UN is blaming facebook](https://www.reuters.com/article/us-myanmar-rohingya-facebook/u-n-investigators-cite-facebook-role-in-myanmar-crisis-idUSKCN1GO2PN) for being the media platform for the Rohingya genocide.
 We can’t build more of these platforms without advancing the tools for moderation.